Fully coupled functional equations for the quark sector of QCD: Current quark masses and benchmark predictions

 Evidently, in order to extract from \eq{eq:GMOR} the value of $m_l(\mu)$, one requires knowledge of $f_\pi$ and $\Delta_l(\mu)$.
 Given the aforementioned shortcomings of the PS formula, we will simply use the physical value of $f_\pi$ as input in \eq{eq:fpi+mpi}.
-The details of $\Delta_l(\mu)$ will be discussed separately below.
+Consequently, the systematic error associated with the determination of the pion mass is a combination of the size of the subleading corrections in the $m_l(\mu)$-expansion of \eq{eq:GMOR}, and the error in the computation of the chiral condensate $\Delta_l(\mu)$.
+We therefore use a very conservative systematic error estimate of 10\% percent, whose derivation details are discussed separately below.